rickboiiii/sportify/README.md

 Inside root directory (sportify), open a new terminal window and write the following commands
 - `cd frontend`
 - `npm run dev`

+#### Database seeding

+*It's necessary to run FASTAPI backend at least once, so that seeders would function.*
+Terminal command for database seeding:
+- `python -m backend.seeders`

 ## General guidelines